aws-samples/amazon-s3-resumable-upload/serverless/README-English.md

 Type: SecureString
 Tier: Standard
 KMS key source：My current account/alias/aws/ssm  or others you can have
-This s3_migration_credentials is for accessing the account which is not the same as EC2 running account.
+This s3_migration_credentials is for accessing the account which is not the same as AWS Lambda running account.
 Config example:
 ```
 {
   "aws_access_key_id": "your_aws_access_key_id",